Selected recent issues of NeuroPerspective are available for purchase on a single-purchase basis.

 Among the 60+ programs are assessed are those from: Centrexion, Lilly/AstraZeneca, Teva/Regeneron, Trevena, Vertex, Cara Therapeutics, Wex Pharmaceuticals, Mesoblast, Adynnx, Recro, Novartis/Spinifex, Xenon, Astraea, Coda Therapeutics, Aptinyx, and Amgen.
 The Boehringer Ingelheim licensing agenda is excerpted from NeuroLicensing 2018-19.
 Sidebars include coverage of JNJ esketamine program in depression; competition rapidly pursuing Biogen's Spinraza, the ambiguity of Eisai/Biogen's BAN2401 data in Alzheimer's, and the ADCOM rebuff of Alkermes' highly flawed NDA submission for ALKS 5461.
 53 pages.

-NeuroLicensing 2021 is completely revised and updated, analyzing current trends in CNS deal parameters, providing candid assessments of the major and midsize companies involved in CNS inlicensing.
+NeuroLicensing 2022 will be completely revised and updated, analyzing current trends in CNS deal parameters, providing candid assessments of the major and midsize companies involved in CNS inlicensing.
 Licensing agendas and performance are reviewed and appraised.
-NL 2021 provides a vital resource for licensing efforts on both sides of the transaction, both licensors and licensees.
+NL 2022 will comprise a vital resource for licensing efforts on both sides of the transaction, both licensors and licensees.